hmmlearn/hmmlearn/doc/source/tutorial.rst

 ...
 [0.0, 0.5, 0.5],
 ...
 [0.0, 0.0, 1.0]])

-If any of the required parameters are missing, :meth:`~base._BaseHMM.sample` will raise an exception:
+If any of the required parameters are missing, :meth:`~.BaseHMM.sample` will raise an exception:

 >>> model = hmm.GaussianHMM(n_components=3)